Warneton - Flanders July 1917

 Warneton lies to the SE of Messines.
 A month after the success of early June, consolidation began in preparation for the coming offensive - 'Third Ypres'.

-The 11th Brigade, comprising the 41st, 42nd (Qld), 43rd (SA) and 44th (WA) was deployed forward and for eighteen days up until 11 July, began extensive earthworks to improve the habitability of the lines and to strengthen the defences by preparation of firing steps.
+The 11th Brigade, comprising the 41st, 42nd (Qld), 43rd (SA) and 44th (WA) Battalions, was deployed forward and for eighteen days up until 11 July, constructed extensive earthworks to improve the habitability of the lines and to strengthen the defences by preparation of firing steps.
 The intent was that this would become a jumping off line for a later attack to clear the ridge line and take the Warneton line.

 They were ably supported by 11th Field Company Engineers and elements of the 3rd Pioneer Battalion.
 Extra posts were put out, the new front line being forward of the original forward trenches which were used as a 'traffic trench' to allow quicker movement in and out of the firing line, wells were dug and the headquarters better protected.
 Many were sited in former German blockhouses, which offered very good protection form artillery fire, but unfortunately they were oriented the wrong way so their utility as field defences was limited.

 It was realised that this area had the potential to be the British forces' best option to secure a key portion of the Warneton line.
 So an attack was planned for 31st July, and the 11th Brigade would lead it.
 The centreline was to be towards a prominent windmill on what was described as "Huns Walk Spur" (1).